-44. Professional conduct
+39. Professional conduct

-(1) The Council may, after consultation with the social service professional boards and social service occupational boards, develop and issue codes of conduct for the purpose of regulating the professional conduct of social service practitioners.

-- (2) Social service practitioners must comply with any code of conduct issued by the Council in terms of subsection (1) and failure to do so constitutes unprofessional conduct. - (3) The Council, social service professional boards and social service occupational boards must - - (a) take steps to educate social service practitioners and the public on the required standards of professional conduct of social service practitioners; and - (b) ensure that any codes of conduct issued in terms of subsection (1) are available to members of the public at all reasonable times.
+- (1) The Council may, after consultation with the professional boards, develop and issue codes of conduct for the purpose of regulating the professional conduct of social service practitioners. - (2) Social service practitioners must comply with any code of conduct issued by the Council in terms of subsection (1) and failure to do so constitutes unprofessional conduct. - (3) The Council and the professional boards must - (a) take steps to educate social service practitioners and the public on the required standards of professional conduct of social service practitioners; and - (b) ensure that any codes of conduct issued in terms of subsection (1) are available to members of the public at all reasonable times.

-10 45.
-Complaints of unprofessional conduct
+40. Complaints of unprofessional conduct

-- (1) A board must inquire into any complaint or allegation of unprofessional conduct against a social service practitioner falling within its jurisdiction. - (2) In the absence of a complaint or allegation, a board may institute an inquiry into any alleged unprofessional conduct that comes to the notice of the board or the Council. - (3) If, in the course of proceedings before any court of law, it appears to the court that there is prima facie evidence of unprofessional conduct by a social service practitioner, the court may direct that a copy of the record of the proceedings, or the part thereof that relates to that conduct, be forwarded to the Council. - (4) If, in the course of any disciplinary proceedings against a social service practitioner by his or her employer, it appears to the employer that there is prima facie evidence of unprofessional conduct on the part of the social service practitioner, the employer must forthwith send a report regarding that conduct to the Council.
+- (1) A professional board must inquire into any complaint or allegation of unprofessional conduct against a social service practitioner falling within its jurisdiction. - (2) In the absence of a complaint or allegation, a professional board may institute an inquiry into any alleged unprofessional conduct that comes to the notice of the professional board or the Council. - (3) If, in the course of proceedings before any court of law, it appears to the court that there is prima facie evidence of unprofessional conduct by a social service practitioner, the court may direct that a copy of the record of the proceedings, or the part thereof that relates to that conduct, be forwarded to the Council.

+(4) If, in the course of any disciplinary proceedings against a social service practitioner by his or her employer, it appears to the employer that there is prima facie evidence of unprofessional conduct on the part of the social service practitioner, the employer must forthwith send a report regarding that conduct to the Council.

-46. Investigation of unprofessional conduct
+41. Investigation of unprofessional conduct

-(1) A board may appoint an investigating committee -

-- (a) to investigate any complaint or allegation of unprofessional conduct against a social service practitioner; and - (b) to recommend whether the social service practitioner should be charged with unprofessional conduct and, if so, the charge or charges that should be preferred against that social service practitioner. - (2) An investigating committee may not question the social service practitioner concerned unless it informs the social service practitioner that - - (a) he or she has the right to be assisted or represented by another person; - (b) he or she is not obliged to make any statement; and - (c) that any statement made by the social service practitioner may be used in evidence against him or her. - (3) The investigating committee must, after concluding the investigation, submit its report and recommendations to the board concerned..
+- (1) A professional board may appoint an investigating committee - - (a) to investigate any complaint or allegation of unprofessional conduct against a social service practitioner; and - (b) to recommend whether the social service practitioner should be charged with unprofessional conduct and, if so, the charge or charges that should be preferred against that social service practitioner. - (2) An investigating committee may not question the social service practitioner concerned unless it informs the social service practitioner that - - (a) he or she has the right to be assisted or represented by another person; - (b) he or she is not obliged to make any statement; and - (c) that any statement made by the social service practitioner may be used in evidence against him or her. - (3) The investigating committee must, after concluding the investigation, submit its report and recommendations to the professional board.

-47. Charge of unprofessional conduct
+42. Charge of unprofessional conduct